Israel starts calling up reservists as it pushes into initial stages of Gaza City offensive

 At least 47 people have been killed across the Gaza Strip since dawn on Tuesday, according to hospitals.

-In Gaza City, Israeli strikes killed at least 26 people, who arrived at Shifa hospital since Tuesday morning, an official there told The Associated Press.

-A strike on a residential building in Tel al-Hawa wounded 28 people on Tuesday, according to al-Quds Hospital, a day after overnight strikes in the neighborhood.
+A strike on a residential building in Gaza City's Tel al-Hawa neighborhood killed 15 people, including at least 3 children, according to Shifa Hospital.

-“We were sleeping safe and sound in our home, and then we suddenly woke up to the sound of banging and rising smoke," Sana Drimli, a woman who lived in the building with her family, told the AP.
-“We woke up to see what happened to us and check in on our children and discovered that everyone around us is dead.”
+“We were sleeping safe and sound in our home, and then we suddenly woke up to the sound of banging and rising smoke," Sana Drimli, a resident of the building, told the AP.
+“We woke up to see what happened to us and check in on our children and discovered that everyone around us is dead," she said.

-Shifa Hospital’s morgue confirmed 15 deaths from the Israeli strike, one of several lethal strikes on the neigborhood.

 Further south, Nasser Hospital in Khan Younis and Awda Hospital in Nuseirat said they received 22 casualties killed by Israeli airstrikes and gunfire near distribution sites and in a corridor frequented by U.N. convoys.